The Ballad of Songbirds and Snakes: Plot

-Coriolanus is assigned the District 12 female tribute, Lucy Gray Baird, a member of the Covey, a nomadic music band.
-District 12, the poorest district, has never produced a victor.
-However, during the reaping, she sparks the Capitol's attention by defiantly singing and by slipping a snake into the dress of Mayfair Lipp, the daughter of District 12's mayor.
-Coriolanus starts considering her a possible victor and urges Lucy Gray to use her musical abilities to garner Capitol viewers' favor and gifts during the Games.
+Coriolanus is assigned by Dean Casca Highbottom, the creator of the Hunger Games who inexplicably despises Coriolanus, to the District 12 female tribute, Lucy Gray Baird, a member of the Covey, a nomadic musical group.
+During the reaping, she catches the Capitol's attention by defiantly singing and by slipping a snake into the dress of Mayfair Lipp, the daughter of District 12's mayor.
+Although the tributes are starved, kept in a zoo pen, and treated poorly, Coriolanus treats Lucy Gray with uncommon kindness, inspiring other mentors to do the same with their tributes.
+He smuggles her food and, overcoming their initial mutual mistrust, begins to form a close bond with her.